mat-tador/MelodyMatrix/README.md

 ---

-*This README reflects the current layout with `frontend/public` and `start.py`.
-If you add new services or change ports, update the run instructions and Supabase URL settings to match.*
+*If you add new services or change ports, update the run instructions and Supabase URL settings to match.*